thnikk/8kMacro/readme.md

-## Code for newer Trinket M0 based MacroPad.
+## Code for RGB 8K MacroPad.

 This code is specific to the MacroPad since the remapper works a little differently.

 ### To do:
-- [ ] Re-add mouse support
+- [ ] Fix first key value of first page
-- [ ] Replace arduino keyboard lib with nicohood keyboard lib